Augsburger Verkehrs- und Tarifverbund

 The Augsburger Verkehrs- und Tarifverbund (German for Augsburg Transport and Tariff Association) or AVV is the transit authority of the city of Augsburg, located in Swabia, Bavaria, Germany.
 Its jurisdiction covers the city and its surrounding area, responsible for the commuter trains, the Augsburg tramway and buses.

+Coverage

 The AVV coordinates transport and fares in area comprising the city of Augsburg and three surrounding districts.
 It is jointly owned by the state of Bavaria, the city of Augsburg and the three surrounding districts, which are: